 - MRF24WG0MA, IEEE 802.11 b/g WiFi radio transceiver module with serialized unique MAC address.

 - FT234XD USB to serial UART interface for WiFi Configuration Settings and firmware upload.

-- The MRF24WG0MA module have radio regulation certification for United States (FCC), Canada (IC), and Europe (ETSI).
+- The MRF24WG0MA module has radio regulation certification for the United States (FCC), Canada (IC), and Europe (ETSI).